Fight Through the Night

-Fight Through the Night is the third EP by American metalcore band Phinehas.
-The EP was self-released by the band on December 16, 2016, and was produced by the band themselves.
+Fight Through the Night is the third EP by American metalcore band Phinehas, produced and released by the band on December 16, 2016.

 Composition

 Fight Through the Night features acoustic versions of "Forever West", "Dead Choir", and "Seven" from Till the End.
-In addition to the acoustic re-recordings, the EP also features three new acoustic tracks: "Cessation of Breathing", "Selah", and "Book of Names".
+The EP also features three new acoustic tracks: "Cessation of Breathing", "Selah", and "Book of Names".
 The last track, "Book of Names", features guest vocals from Garrett Russell of Silent Planet.